Australian Red Cross: History

+From the establishment of the Repatriation Commission Outpatient Clinic at 310 St Kilda Rd, Southbank, in 1937, Red Cross maintained the canteen staffed by up to 25 volunteers.
+The canteen provided tea, coffee, biscuits and company for between 200 and 250 veterans each day waiting their appointments.

-During World War II the Red Cross provided assistance to the sick, wounded, maimed and their dependents.
+In 1939 there were bushfires, and in addition another world war seemed very likely.
+Lilian Avis Scantlebury assisted the organisation's development so that it could deal with emergencies whether of natural or man-made causes.
+Scantlebury became a vice-president during World War II.
+The Red Cross provided assistance to the sick, wounded, and maimed, and their dependants.
 By agreement with the federal government they provided hostel accommodation to those with no living relatives or friends to support them upon returning home from war.
 At the time the majority of the volunteers were unemployed married women.
-High rates of membership in the organisation were attributed to their annual, national, recruitment drive.
+High rates of membership in the organisation were attributed to their annual national recruitment drive.

+The British Red Cross Australian Branch changed its name to Australian Red Cross Society and was incorporated by royal charter on 28 June 1941.
 Membership grew from 260,000 in 1941 to 450,000 in 1944.
-The Australian Red Cross proved to be an important link between the public and Japanese prisoners of war.
+Australian Red Cross proved to be an important link between the public and Japanese prisoners of war.

-From the establishment of the Repatriation Commission Outpatient Clinic at 310 St Kilda Rd, Southbank, in 1937 the Red Cross maintained the canteen staffed by up to 25 volunteers.
-The canteen provided tea, coffee, biscuits and company for between 200 and 250 veterans each day waiting their appointments.

 In 2005, the organisation made an agreement with the Maldives Government to help clear debris created by the 2004 Indian Ocean earthquake and tsunami.
-In December 2010, aid workers from the Australian Red Cross were sent to Christmas Island to assist the survivors of the 2010 Christmas Island boat disaster.
+In December 2010, aid workers from Australian Red Cross were sent to Christmas Island to assist the survivors of the 2010 Christmas Island boat disaster.
 Australian Red Cross volunteers were also active after Cyclone Tracy hit Darwin, the Ash Wednesday bushfires, the Black Saturday bushfires and the 2010–11 Queensland floods.

-In 2013, the Australian Red Cross was a recipient of the Queensland Greats Awards.
+In 2013, Australian Red Cross was a recipient of the Queensland Greats Awards.